-- Experimental investigation This involves modifying a practical performed in class, justifying modifications, analysing and interpreting primary data, evaluating the quality of data and the limitations of the evidence and drawing justified conclusions.
-Students produce a written report. - Research investigation This involves developing a research question to evaluate a claim, describing why that research question was chosen, conducting research to gather secondary evidence to answer the research question, analysing, interpreting and evaluating the secondary evidence, drawing justified conclusions about the research question and extrapolating evidence to evaluate the claim.
-Students produce a written report. - Data test analysis of secondary data based on practicals performed in class.
-This includes applying understanding, analysis and interpretation. - Exam This includes description and explanation of concepts, application of understanding and skills, analysis and interpretation of evidence. - Research assignment gathering research, analysing, interpreting and evaluating secondary evidence and drawing conclusions.
+Experimental investigation - This involves modifying a practical performed in class, justifying modifications, analysing and interpreting primary data, evaluating the quality of data and the limitations of the evidence and drawing justified conclusions.
+Students produce a written report.

+Research investigation - This involves developing a research question to evaluate a claim, describing why that research question was chosen, conducting research to gather secondary evidence to answer the research question, analysing, interpreting and evaluating the secondary evidence, drawing justified conclusions about the research question and extrapolating evidence to evaluate the claim.
+Students produce a written report.

+Data test - analysis of secondary data based on practicals performed in class.
+This includes applying understanding, analysis and interpretation.

+Exam - This includes description and explanation of concepts, application of understanding and skills, analysis and interpretation of evidence.

-ESSENTIAL SCIENCE
+APPLIED SCIENCE

-Year 10 Essential Science elective will improve your knowledge about science and develop your inquiry and analysis skills.
+Year 10 Applied Science elective will improve your knowledge about science and develop your inquiry and analysis skills.
 It supports senior Science in Practice.
 You will study genetics and heredity, theories of natural selection and evolution, laws of motion, and global systems and the environment by applying these understandings in a practical way.

 YEAR 10 UNIT ASSESSMENT

-Term 1 Global systems Exam
+Term 1 Global systems Exams

 Term 2 Genetics Experimental investigation

 Term 3 Science of motion Research assignment

 Term 4 Natural selection and the environment